theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-data-service-creation.md

 <properties
-   pageTitle="Leitfaden für das Erstellen eines Datendiensts für den Marketplace | Microsoft Azure" description="Detaillierte Anweisungen zum Erstellen, Zertifizieren und Bereitstellen eines Datendiensts für den Erwerb im Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Guide to creating a Data Service for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Data Service for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"